Materials and Energy Science and Engineering

 For class offerings for a specific term, refer to the Schedule of Classes

 MESE 603.
-Fundamentals of electrical, optical and thermal properties of solid materials3 Units
+Fundamentals of Electrical, Optical and Thermal Properties of Solid Materials3 Units

 Term Typically Offered: Fall, Spring

-Description: Students will gain a comprehensive understanding of key concepts, including semiconductor fundamentals (band structure, work function, Fermi energy, effective mass, etc.), semiconductor statistics, doping (carrier concentrations, Fermi-Dirac distribution, and equilibrium properties), transport phenomena (drift, diffusion, ambipolar effects, and hot electron phenomena), carrier dynamics (recombination and generation processes, lifetime, and mobility), thermal properties (heat capacity, thermal conductivity), and optical properties (absorption and emission, reflection, refraction).
+Description: Prerequisites or corequisites: MESE 600.
+This course is intended to introduce the fundamentals of electrical, optical and thermal properties of materials along with relevant characterization methods.
+Students will gain a comprehensive understanding of key concepts, including semiconductor fundamentals (band structure, work function, Fermi energy, effective mass, etc.), semiconductor statistics, doping (carrier concentrations, Fermi-Dirac distribution, and equilibrium properties), transport phenomena (drift, diffusion, ambipolar effects, and hot electron phenomena), carrier dynamics (recombination and generation processes, lifetime, and mobility), thermal properties (heat capacity, thermal conductivity), and optical properties (absorption and emission, reflection, refraction).
 The course also includes selected other important topics such as magnetic properties, superconductivity, ion-conductivity, and semiconductor devices.
 Additionally, students will be introduced to computational techniques and predictions in materials scie

 For class offerings for a specific term, refer to the Schedule of Classes